Ensuring Fairness for Students Accused of Sexual Misconduct

-You need an attorney who believes in standing up for the rights of respondents in Title IX actions, who has experience in this field and who stays on top of changes in this rapidly developing area of law.
+You need a Title IX defense lawyer who believes in standing up for the rights of respondents in Title IX actions, who has experience in this field and who stays on top of changes in this rapidly developing area of law.

 It is important to obtain legal representation as soon as possible

 - Universities routinely begin investigations without telling the accused they are being investigated.
 By the time you are informed that an investigation has been opened, crucial time may already have been lost.

 - Concurrent investigations by law enforcement are common

 - Any statements made by the student during an investigation may be used against them by the police